 The gate theory of pain suggests that the pain “gate” can be opened or closed and that pain is a complex brain-determined event.
 This means that certain non-medical factors can increase and decrease pain.
-These include mental ways that pain is sensed and perceived, its implications judged and how it is acted upon.
+These include mental ways that pain is sensed and perceived, its implications judged, and how it is acted upon.

 Certain attitudes such as hypervigilance or increased focus on the painful sensations tend to increase the impact of pain.
-If you are feeling depressed, stressed or going through a difficult time in your life, career or family, all this can add additional sensitivity to painful sensations.
+If you are feeling depressed, stressed, or going through a difficult time in your life, career, or family, all this can add additional sensitivity to painful sensations.
 Neural impulses from the brain related to thoughts and moods including anxiety and depression are capable to modulate the pain signal that is sent to the brain from an injured area.
 Negative thoughts open the gate and make your brain more sensitive to pain, whilst positive thoughts close the gate and restrict the pain message.

 With the help of cognitive behavioural therapy, your psychotherapist will help you to gain emotional stability and calm, identify triggers, unhelpful behaviours, unhelpful emotional attitudes and thought patterns that may affect your experience of pain.
 Some of the common unhelpful attitudes include:

 - Black and white thinking is present when a person perceives their body to be either in pain or not in pain.
-This attitude disallows from seeing progress and may increase sensations of pain.
+This attitude disallows from seeing progress and may increase the sensations of pain.

 - Disqualifying positives is present when a person decides that since they are in pain nothing really matters.
-This often leads to low mood, lack of motivation and avoidance.
+This often leads to low mood, lack of motivation, and avoidance.

 - Catastrophising might be present when a person magnifies negative outcomes if they engage in any activity whilst in pain.
 For example, “If I exercise or even move I could cripple myself”.